-For each of two sets of differently shaped electrodes, trace out and plot the equipotential lines at approximately 5-volt intervals.
+For each of two sets of differently shaped electrodes, trace out and plot the equipotential lines at approximately 5-volt intervals on a sheet of graph paper.
 Close to an electrode, a finer voltage spacing is recommended to better see how the equipotential lines behave near a conductor.